 Discover the natural wonders and rocky coves of Murtur, pedal the through the Telscica nature reserve and explore the coral reef of Zlarin.
 Return each evening to the comforts of your boat, anchored in sheltered coves, bays or historic ports.
 A perfect week of cycling delight!

 Easily reached from Split Airport, the old harbour of Trogir is a short 6km taxi journey.
-After a warm welcome on-board, you can find a sunny spot on deck before casting off to the small coastal village of Rogoznica and your first night aboard the Kapetan Jure.
+After a warm welcome on-board, you can find a sunny spot on deck before casting off to the small coastal village of Rogoznica and your first night aboard.

-Boarding is between 2.00pm-2.30pm as the boat sails at 3.00pm.
-Early luggage drop is available if required.
+Boarding is between 2.00PM—2.30PM as the boat sails at 3.00PM.
+Luggage can be dropped off early if required.

 Overnight: Rogoznica Bay

-Hopping off the boat and into the saddle, your first ride leads to the beaches and vineyards of Primosten.
-From here, it’s back onto the boat as you cruise to Sibnek town, home of the Mediterranean’s largest cathedral.
+Hopping off the boat and into the saddle, your first ride leads to the beaches and vineyards of Primošten.
+From here, it’s back onto the boat as you cruise to Šibenik town, home of the Mediterranean’s largest cathedral.
 Cruising the lower Krka River, you’ll reach Skradin Port, for your overnight anchor.

 Overnight: Skradin Port

 Leaving the boat on foot it’s a short hike to the lush waterfalls of Krka National Park.
 Rich in flora and fauna, the park boast a healthy birdlife population, including Osprey, Golden Eagle and Peregrine Falcon.
-Returning to the boat, you’ll cast off to the overnight stop of Vodice.
+Returning to the boat, you’ll cast off to overnight stop of Vodice, where you can enjoy a small bike exploration of the surrounding countryside of Vodice.

 Overnight: Vodice Bay